-The Department of Molecular and Medical Genetics at Oregon Health & Science University (OHSU) in Portland, Oregon, is seeking a highly motivated and enthusiastic Postdoctoral Scholar to study adeno-associated virus (AAV) and its application for human gene therapy in the lab led by Professor Hiroyuki Nakai, M.D., Ph.D.
+The Department of Molecular & Medical Genetics at Oregon Health & Science University (OHSU) in Portland, Oregon, is seeking a highly motivated and enthusiastic post-doctoral fellow to study adeno-associated virus (AAV) and its application for human gene therapy in the lab led by Professor Hiroyuki Nakai, M.D., Ph.D.
 Specifically, the lab is looking for a post-doctoral researcher who can lead productively projects that aimed at developing novel AAV capsids using TRADE (TRanscirption-dependent Directed Evolution), a novel non-coding mRNA-based AAV capsid engineering method established in the Nakai lab, and studying their applications using various animal models.
 In addition, the successful candidate will participate in studies that intensively investigate the biology of AAV to understand the fundamental principles behind the virus-host interactions relevant to the development of novel molecular therapies for various diseases.
 There are various opportunities for post-doctoral fellows to lead currently ongoing projects and new projects.

 Salary for this position aligns with the NIH Scale .